 - Fossil Lower Vertebrates (Turtles, Squamates, Marine Reptiles, Fish) - Dr. Lyson

 - Fossil Invertebrates, Rocks, Minerals, Meteorties - Dr. Hagadorn

 These guidelines are designed to help make your research experience a bit easier.
 Please feel free to ask any of the Earth Sciences staff if you have further questions!

 Your host will provide you with a tour of the collections areas you will be working in and show you where the specimens you need are located.
 (Remind them to point out the location of the nearest restrooms!)
 If you need one, your host will also give you a user name and password for accessing the wireless internet.
 Your host is responsible for providing you physical access to the collections.

 Please let your host know what you need in terms of materials such as a work space, copy stand, microscope, etc. If in need of assistance, check with your host, or if unavailable contact the collections manager.

 The collections spaces are open 9 a.m.–5 p.m.
 Monday–Friday.
 Please do not expect to stay late or come in on weekends unless you have made prior arrangements with your host.

 Gloves are not necessary for most of the specimens.
 Your host will let you know of any specific handling concerns.
 Please move the specimens as little as possible to reduce the risk of damage.
 Ask for help when moving heavy, awkward, or fragile specimens.

 Food and Drink:

-Food is not allowed in any of the collections areas.
-Check with your host about drinks such as coffee.
+Food and drinks are not allowed in any of the collections areas.

 - All loans must be approved by a curator.